 NECC continued to collaborate and coordinate for the visits of international partners to Gaza Strip including visits to NECC various programs.
-The number of delegations representing many different organizations hosted during this reporting period was 8.
+The number of delegations representing many different organizations hosted during this reporting period was 21.
 It is worth noting that there was difficulty for visitor to get permits to enter Gaza through Erez crossing.

-Cross cutting issues:

-4.1 Human resources
+4. Cross cutting issues:4.1 Human resources

 It is worth illustrating the human resources at NECC.
-The total NECC Staff is approximately 86 staff.
+The total NECC full-time staff is approximately 86 staff members.
 These committed people work in fields such as administration, fundraising, communications, human resources, finance, information technology, health education, and customer service.
+The breakdown of human resources by category is illustrated in the table below.